-This is a torso fragment of a shawabty of King Shabaka.
-There is one unframed column of text on the back and left side of the figure.
+This is a chest to knees fragment of a shawabty of King Shabaka.
+There is one unframed column of text on the front of the figure.
 The text is painted, not incised.
 This mummiform shape does not have a back pillar.
 No hands or implements are depicted.
-The ancient Nubians included shawabtys...
+The ancient Nubians included shawabtys in...

 From Nubia (Sudan), el-Kurru, Pyramid 15 (tomb of King Shabaka), debris of chambers.
 1919: excavated by the Harvard University–Boston Museum of Fine Arts Expedition; assigned to the MFA in the division of finds by the government of the Sudan.
 (Accession Date: September 8, 2006)

 Harvard University—Boston Museum of Fine Arts Expedition